 French Bulldog Corgi Mix puppies

 French Bulldog Corgi Mix puppies are great family dogs.
-Once you’ve decided to get one, ask yourself what sex of the dog would you want.
+Once you’ve decided to get one, ask yourself whether you prefer a male or female French Bulldog Corgi Mix puppies.

 In case you prefer a male, you have to understand that male dogs tend to pee in order to mark their presence and even other animals.